0xdoomxy/web3/ethereum/go-ethereum源码剖析:你的交易是如何上链的.md

 	// 更新finalized block的状态
 	if update.FinalizedBlockHash != (common.Hash{}) {
-		// If the finalized block is not in our canonical tree, something is wrong finalBlock := api.eth.BlockChain().GetBlockByHash(update.FinalizedBlockHash)
+		finalBlock := api.eth.BlockChain().GetBlockByHash(update.FinalizedBlockHash)
 		if finalBlock == nil {
 			log.Warn("Final block not available in database", "hash", update.FinalizedBlockHash)